Oghma-Infinium/Vagabond/Documentation/CONFIG.md

 ## Patreon DLSS for ENB

 Playing this modlist will **never** require using paid mods, however this guide is for those who are willing to drop a few bucks for improved performance on GPU limited systems.
-Also understand we (Vagabond modlist, Waking Dreams server and its staff) assume no responsibility about the DLSS mod bringing you satisfactory results.
+> Please understand we (Vagabond modlist author along with the Waking Dreams server and its staff) assume no responsibility about the DLSS mod bringing you satisfactory results.

-Perfromance increase from DLSS is most noticeable on GPU-limited systems as opposed to CPU-limited ones.
+Performance increase from DLSS is most noticeable on GPU-limited systems as opposed to CPU-limited ones.
 Notably, DLSS can even provide small reduction in VRAM usage (estimated roughly 10-20% on performance mode in DLSS.)
 DLSS frame generation, which is only available on RTX 4000-series cards can also help with CPU bottleneck.

 Please check if your graphics card is compatible with DLSS before choosing to buy it.